ksaaskil/shc-python-tools/README.md

 1. call LAMMPS to perform the actual NEMD calculation for a-Si using `amorphous_interface.lmp`, and
 1. perform the post-processing using `shc-tools`

+### Prerequisites

-Note that using LAMMPS from Python requires that you have built LAMMPS as a dynamically shared library as instructed in the [LAMMPS manual](http://lammps.sandia.gov/doc/Section_python.html).
+- Using LAMMPS from Python requires that you have built LAMMPS as a dynamically shared library as instructed in the [LAMMPS manual](http://lammps.sandia.gov/doc/Section_python.html)
+- Simulation uses the `sw` pair style, which is included in the `MANYBODY` package.
+See [here](https://lammps.sandia.gov/doc/Build_package.html) how to include packages in your LAMMPS build.
+- You need to have [numpy](https://docs.scipy.org/doc/numpy/index.html) installed.

 ## TODO
 - Documentation for calcSHC.py